hak5peaks/iOS-Shortcuts-C2/iOS-C2/readme.md

 These reponses can be utlizied within the Shortcuts application in diffrent ways such as `If SSH has value`/`If SSH has no value` you can also store the response from the C2 as a string to use within the shortcut.

-Setup is easy simply install the required packages
+Setup is easy, simply install the required packages
 ```
 > pip install -r requirements.txt
 > or